tdepuyt/maritimechartservice-sample-viewer/README.md

 The Web Map is now using the Maritime Chart Service, and can be selected when you create your App in Web AppBuilder

 ## Multiple MCS Services support
 Multiple MCS services support allows you to deploy the sample widgets with a map that contains one or more MCS services.
 If you deploy with more than one MCS service, you must set the Display Properties for each service by selecting the service in the drop-down menu and choosing the display parameters you want to expose.
-Then you repeat the process for the other MCS services before click done.
-There are not additional deployment steps for Identify and Search.
+Then you repeat the process for the other MCS services before clicking done.
+There are no additional deployment steps for Identify and Search.

 If a user adds another MCS service using the Add Data button after the application has been deployed, all the available display properties for that service will be exposed to the user.
 Users must click the refresh button on each MCS sample widget for the newly added service to be available.

-Both the Identify and Search widget allow you to select which services you want to use as part of the request.
+Both the Identify and Search widgets allow you to select which services you want to use as part of the request.
 You can either use Identify and Search on one or all of the available services at once.
 The Display Properties widget must be used on one service at a time.
 The display options for each service will be retained during your session.

 NOTE: There is a known limitation that when you use the add data button to add an MCS Service, you will not be able to remove it.
 However, you can uncheck that service from your widgets to keep it from being interacted with.